 This set a precedent for a future King’s enemies to follow, destabilizing the government rather than working within the government framework.
 If a rival could depose the King because he didn’t like his politics or out of naked self-interest and then have to create some kind of legalistic mumbo-jumbo as an excuse for doing so (considering that the King was innocent of any wrongdoing), there was nothing to stop another rival from doing the same to him.
 Even the fact that Henry Tudor went from being an unknown to becoming a Real Contender shows how the monarchy could be cheapened to be the prize of whomever could wrench it from the hands of another.
 After the battle of Bosworth, Henry seemed to say this himself when he claimed the throne simply on the grounds that he had won the battle.
 Ricardian Anne Sutton said the same when she said that if Edward V’s supporters had been stronger, the alleged precontract wouldn’t have mattered.
 Richard usurped the throne for his own self-interest, and the only moral lesson one can gain from his usurpation is that might trumps right.

-Since Ricardians are more disposed to believe fiction and speculation over the words of Richard’s contemporaries, let me set forth a theoretical situation: Suppose Richard had died of natural causes when his son was alive, young and vulnerable.
+Suppose Richard had died of natural causes when his son was alive, young and vulnerable.
 Suppose someone had decided that he would make a better King than some untried child (doesn’t this sound familiar?).
-He could play the same game with the very public weak link in Richard’s and Anne’s marriage and easily depose Edward of Middleham on the same grounds on which Richard deposed Edward V. Having taken an oath in early 1484 that Edward of Middleham was his father’s successor, he would find it as easy to toss aside as Richard tossed aside the several oaths that he had taken to support Edward V as the successor of his father.
+He could play the same game with any weak link in Richard’s and Anne’s marriage and easily depose Edward of Middleham on the same grounds on which Richard deposed Edward V. Having taken an oath in early 1484 that Edward of Middleham was his father’s successor, he would find it as easy to toss aside as Richard tossed aside the several oaths that he had taken to support Edward V as the successor of his father.
 The crown could then become a free-for-all, a football to throw about to anyone who was stronger than the incumbent.

 Now suppose in this hypothetical case that Richard didn’t murder Edward V and Richard of York and that one or both were still alive; Edward of Middleham would already have enemies who had a claim to the throne that was as good or better than his.
-And, if a marriage that was accepted for 19 years can be discarded for political convenience, how easy would it be to discard the marriage between Richard and Anne on a triviality such as the lack of a papal dispensation?
+And, if a marriage that was accepted for 19 years can be discarded for political convenience, how easy would it be to discard the marriage between Richard and Anne on a triviality such as the lack of a papal dispensation or any other weak argument?
 Edward and Richard would be highly motivated to give their cousin much the same as Richard gave Edward.

-How can the foolish Ricardians claim that these boys were no threat to Richard and his son?
+How can anyone claim that these boys were no threat to Richard and his son?